 It’s a misconception that Canada sits too far north to produce wine.
 In fact, the country has two prime wine regions – British Columbia on the western end of the country and 2,000 miles east in Ontario.
 Both are considered two the newest wine regions in the New World.

 British Columbia is one of the most interesting, fastest-growing, emerging wine-growing markets in the world right now.
 Changes to climate, weather patterns, and the jet-stream, have opened up new agricultural possibilities for the BC wine region to produce delicious wines.
 Just a handful of wineries operated a few decades ago but now, British Columbia is home more than 280 wineries and nearly a thousand vineyards growing dozens of grape varietals.

 Much of this is due to its location alongside the Pacific Coast on the western end of Canada.
 Given the warm air current coming from the Pacific, the region can be quite warm.

-The following maps notes the wineries in these regions.
-Don’t forget to save this map to your Google maps when you’re visiting BC wine country to help you with your own routes.
+Save this map to your Google maps when you’re visiting BC wine country to help you with your own routes.

 No matter your style, perfect accommodations can be found all over British Columbia.
 Carpe Travel has paired the best of where to stay in BC wine country here.